karlbenedict/GEOG485-585/lecture15_Mod02_c_01_a.md

 <!-- Integrating GeoServer OGC Services into OpenLayers Clients--------------->
 <!---------------------------------------------------------------------------->

-# Module 5 - OGC Services and Styling in GeoServer# {.module05a03a}

 ### Overview ###  {.module02c01a}
 * Review of Raster Styling  in GeoServer